1930 World Series

-The 1930 World Series featured the defending World Series champion (and 1930 American League (AL) champion) Philadelphia Athletics against the National League (NL) champion St. Louis Cardinals.
+The 1930 World Series was the championship series of Major League Baseball for the 1930 season.
+The 27th edition of the World Series, it was a best-of-seven playoff that pitted the American League champion (and defending World Series champion) Philadelphia Athletics against the National League champion St. Louis Cardinals.
 The Athletics defeated the Cardinals in six games, 4–2.
 Philadelphia's pitching ace Lefty Grove, and George Earnshaw, the No. 2 man in Mack's rotation, won two games apiece.
 Earnshaw also pitched seven scoreless innings as Game 5 starter, but ended up with a no-decision as Grove relieved him in the eighth and took the win on Jimmie Foxx's two-run homer in the top of the ninth for the game's only scoring.

 The Cardinals led the National League in runs scored and averaged six runs per game in the regular season, but could manage only two runs per game in this World Series.